ibm-cloud-docs/power-iaas/backup-strategies.md

 ## AIX backup strategies
 {: #backup-aix}

-{{site.data.keyword.powerSys_notm}} users can implement any compatible agent-based backup for AIX virtual machines (VM). *Veeam for AIX* and *IBM Spectrum Protect* are two commonly used backup strategies.
+{{site.data.keyword.powerSys_notm}} users can implement any compatible agent-based backup for AIX virtual machines (VM). *Veeam for AIX* and *IBM Storage Protect* (formerly *IBM Spectrum Protect*) are two commonly used backup strategies.

 - *Veeam for AIX* - See [Additional backup strategies](/docs/power-iaas?topic=power-iaas-backup-strategies##add-backup) for more information.

-- *IBM Spectrum Protect* provides scalable data protection for physical file servers, applications, and virtual environments.
+- *IBM Storage Protect* provides scalable data protection for physical file servers, applications, and virtual environments.
 Organizations can scale up to manage billions of objects per backup server.
-They can reduce backup infrastructure costs with built-in data efficiency capabilities and the ability to migrate data to tape, public cloud services, and on-premises object storage. *IBM Spectrum Protect* can also be a data offload target for *IBM Spectrum Protect Plus,* for a long-term data retention and disaster recovery.
-For more information, see [What can IBM Spectrum Protect do for your business?](https://www.ibm.com/us-en/marketplace/data-protection-and-recovery){: external}.
+They can reduce backup infrastructure costs with built-in data efficiency capabilities and the ability to migrate data to tape, public cloud services, and on-premises object storage. *IBM Storage Protect* can also be a data offload target for *IBM Storage Protect Plus,* for a long-term data retention and disaster recovery.
+For more information, see [What can IBM Storage Protect do for your business?](https://www.ibm.com/products/storage-protect){: external}.

 It's the user's responsibility to set up and maintain these environments.
 Remember to check for any connectivity and bandwidth restrictions to the LPAR server.
 Your LPAR servers can also use {{site.data.keyword.cos_full_notm}} as a repository.